geckos-survey/gist-documentation/docs/usage/usefulinfo.md

 The gistTutorial folder comes with the default NGC0000.fits and NGC0000_mask.fits files.
 These are small MUSE data cubes which may be used for initial testing because they will run quicker.

 ### Basic usage
-gist-geckos takes the settings from your input MasterConfig file and feeds them into the gist-geckos pipeline.
+nGIST takes the settings from your input MasterConfig file and feeds them into the nGIST pipeline.
 Therefore, all you need to edit is the MasterConfig.yaml file before each run.